joanpalin/AI-Workshop/Session 1/README.md

 ## How This Session Works

-The first hour is facilitator-led — a presentation with discussion woven in.
+This session is facilitator-led — a presentation with discussion woven in.
 Expect to be asked questions, not just talked at.
 The session is designed around analogies, because analogies are how experienced professionals actually absorb new frameworks quickly.
 You do not need to memorise definitions.
 You need to be able to reason with the concepts.

-The final 30 minutes is a group activity (see below).
+The final part is a group activity (see below).
 It requires nothing but your experience, a pen, and the people sitting next to you.

 ---